Mammut Climbing

 Locking vs. Non-locking

-Screw-lock: Requires manual twisting to close.
+- Screw-lock: Requires manual twisting to close

-Auto-locking: Automatically locks when the gate closes.
+- Auto-locking (twist lock): Automatically locks when the gate closes

-Pear shape: Designed for belaying, rappelling and anchor points.
-Heavier and more expensive.
+- Pear shape: Designed for belaying, rappelling and anchor points; heavier and more expensive

 Gate Types

-Bent-gate: Makes rope clipping easier.
-Generally used for quickdraws.
+- Bent-gate: Makes rope clipping easier; generally used for quickdraws

 Read full article: The 7 Best Climbing Harnesses of 2025: Staff Picks